morr0ne/nyaa/README.md

 Experimental youtube downloader written in rust
-It currently doesn't do much and a lot at the same time It is able to extract the ytplayer config and parse it into a somewhat strongly typed struct this config should contain enough information to download anything but it's not yet implemented
+It currently doesn't do much and a lot at the same time

+It is able to extract the ytplayer config and parse it into a somewhat strongly typed struct this config should contain enough information to download anything that's not encrypted but nothing has been implemented yet